What to expect when you contact

 Struggling with substance use or addiction?
 This helpline offers immediate support, referrals to treatment centers, and ongoing assistance to help you or your loved ones on the path to recovery.

-Help from a therapist
+Need a therapist

 For those seeking sustained mental health support, this resource connects individuals with therapy, counseling, and psychiatric services.